 There's not much stutter on this TV when displaying lower frame rate content.

-Like the RU7100, the TU8000 has a native refresh rate of 60Hz and it doesn't support any variable refresh rate technology.
+The Samsung TU8000 has a native refresh rate of 60Hz, and it doesn't support any variable refresh rate technology.
 If you want a TV with a 120Hz refresh rate and VRR support, check out the Samsung RU9000.